 Second Opinions at the Mitchell Cancer Institute

-The Mitchell Cancer Institute (MCI) has created a Second Opinion Hotline for people who have been diagnosed with cancer and are seeking alternative opinions.
+The Mitchell Cancer Institute (MCI) is always available to provide second opinions for people who have been diagnosed with cancer and are seeking alternative opinions.
 No physician referral is needed.

 After you submit your medical information, we arrange a visit with a physician, nurse practitioner and nurse to review your care options and offer recommendations.